Polarization dependence of semiconductor exciton and biexciton contributions to phase-resolved optical two-dimensional

 \section{Abstract}

-We study the coherent light-matter interactions of GaAs quantum wells associated with excitons, biexcitons and many-body effects.
-For most polarization configurations, excitonic features dominate the phase-resolved two-dimensional Fourier-transform (2DFT) spectra and have dispersive lineshapes, indicating the presence of many-body interactions.
-For cross-linear excitation, excitonic features become weak and absorptive due to the strong suppression of many-body effects; a result that can not be directly determined in transient four-wave mixing experiments.
-The biexcitonic features do not weaken for cross-polarized excitation and thus are more important.
+We study the coherent light-matter interactions associated with excitons, biexcitons and many-body effects in GaAs quantum wells.
+For most polarization configurations the phase-resolved two-dimensional Fourier-transform (2DFT) spectra are dominated by excitonic features, where their strength and dispersive lineshapes is due to many-body interactions.
+Cross-linear excitation suppresses many-body interactions, changing the lineshape and strength of the 2DFT features.

-Coherent excitation of semiconductor quantum wells (QWs) produces electron-hole pairs, which can bind together through the Coulomb interaction to form excitons.
-The excitation dynamics of these systems have been extensively studied with ultrafast spectroscopic techniques, such as transient four-wave mixing (TFWM), where it was found that the coherent response itself is modified by the excitation due to many-body effects.
-For a recent review with extensive references see, for example, Ref.~\onlinecite{CundiffOpEx}.